flagbase/flagbase/core/README.md

 docker-compose down -v
 ```

+## Contributing
+We encourage community contributions via pull requests.
+Before contributing, please checkout our [guidelines](https://flagbase.com/dev/intro/workflow#contributing) for instructions on how to contribute to flagbase.

 ## Resources
 Check out these pages that'll help you get started, if you want to contribute to the core:
 * [Core Dev Guides](https://flagbase.com/dev/core/getting-started): Building & running locally / Architecture / Data models etc